psu13/mutable-hakyll/posts/why-dont-they-just.md

 Which is of course why I am writing this page now, after sitting on it for years.

-What statements like this generally ignore is that while software developers of the past certainly did a lot of interesting things in assembly language on that machine that only had 1MB of memory nothing that they did even comes close to reaching the base minimum level of user expectations for the simplest free application that runs on your phone today.
+The most obvious and shallow thing that statements like this generally ignore is that while software developers of the past certainly did a lot of interesting things in assembly language on that machine that only had 1MB of memory nothing that they did even comes close to reaching the base minimum level of user expectations for the simplest free application that runs on your phone today.

 Here are some things old applications were really bad at: